lVlyke/starfield-mod-loader/README.md

 # Using Starfield Mod Loader

+**Note:** This guide refers specifically to Starfield, but most of the information also applies to other games.

 ## Create a profile

 To add and manage mods you must first create a profile.
 Upon first launching the app you will be shown a form to create a new profile.